 Located in the historic Wanhua district, Longshan Temple is considered the most significant temple in Taipei if not the whole country!
 The temple was originally built in 1738 by some of the first settlers from Fujian province in China, making it one of the oldest temples in the city.

 Inside you’ll come across stunning architecture and intricate decorations, which combine elements of traditional Chinese and Taiwanese styles.
 The temple itself consists of numerous halls and shrines dedicated to different deities.
 Some of the most revered deities are Guanyin, the goddess of mercy, and Mazu, the goddess of the sea.

-For a detailed guide on Taiwanese temples, check out The Ultimate Guide to Taiwanese Temples.
+For a detailed guide on temples in Taipei and beyond, check out The Ultimate Guide to Taiwanese Temples.

 Chiang Kai-shek Memorial Hall

 In 1949, the Republic of China’s government retreated from their Chinese homeland to the island of Taiwan in the midst of a bloody civil war against the communist party.
 The R.O.C. went on to establish their own nation, with the party’s leader Chiang Kai-shek serving as Taiwan’s first president from 1949 to 1975.

 Today, his reputation is a source of controversy.
 While some see him as a national hero, others consider him to be a brutal dictator.
 Regardless, one thing is for certain, they built quite a dedication in his honour!

 The large, white, octagonal memorial hall was built to honour his positive attributes and to showcase his life and achievements.
 It’s also somewhere you’ll be able to witness the changing of the guard ceremony.